foxbits/ytm-to-statsfm/README.md

    - make sure you have filled in the CSV correctly, otherwise there will be errors
    - make sure that the json file and the csv file are in the same directory (if running the script manually or on custom files / directories)
    - do not change the order of rows from the CSV; do not change the order of rows from the JSON; do not change the order of tracks from the JSON
-5. The script will generate a new file `output\\<your-file>.rich.doubt.validated.json`
+5. The script will generate:
-    - this file can be directly used as final ✅
+    - a new file `output\\<your-file>.rich.doubt.validated.json`, this file can be directly used as final ✅
+    - a new file `output\\<your-file>.rich.doubt.invalid.json`, containing items marked as not matched in the CSV - this file cannot be used as final ❌

-### Example of full flow
+### 2.5 Example of full flow

 ```
 #1 - sanitize and split input